operasoftware/devopera/_extensions/speed-dial-api.md

 #### Callback

-The _callback_ parameter would return an object with the speed dial’s title and URL.
+The `callback` parameter would return an object with the Speed Dial’s title and URL.

 For example: